⚡ Platforms

 You can also drill down by country:

-Here is a list of platforms that are particularly popular in certain countries.
+Here is a list of platforms that are especially popular in certain countries.

 Differences between global and country rankings are shown in parentheses.